 In general, the ME department has a limited role in the process of transferring credit toward a Mechanical Engineering degree.
 The College of Engineering handles the approval and processing of transfer credit and therefore has many resources available to answer student questions about transferring credit.
-Interested students can visit the College of Engineering's Transfer Credit website for CoE guidelines.
-In addition to this site, there is a useful website with frequently asked questions.
+Interested students can visit the College of Engineering’s Transfer Credit Approval Form website for CoE guidelines.
 This section lists questions and issues common with ME students but if you need additional help interpreting the equivalency guides, you may contact email@example.com.

 How do I know if a course taken at another institution will transfer?

 There are two databases that you can utilize to find transfer credit equivalencies; one for universities in the United States and another for international universities.

 This Course Equivalency Database lists courses that would transfer to the College of Engineering from domestic locations.
 If you are looking for a Humanities (HU) course specifically, use the LSA Course Guide to search for the UM credit, and look for the “HU” in the Requirements column.
 For example, if you type in German 386 in the “Course” box and press search, you’ll see a result with six columns.
 The last column will say “Requirements.”
 This is where the “HU” needs to be listed.

 The College of Engineering maintains a Course Equivalency Database that lists courses that are found internationally.
 This database has a pre-set search that will help you look for Intellectual Breadth courses abroad.
 Look for the “Fulfill a designation (HU, LAC…)” button.

 What do I do if a course I want to take is not listed on one of the databases?